 Unlike the state file, the usage file is one way only and has a pre-defined structure.
 The usage file is used to pass information from the component to Keboola Connection.
 Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your component or service.

 The usage file is located at

 /data/out/usage.json.
 It should contain an array of objects

 keeping information about the consumed resources.
 The objects have to contain only two keys,

 This structure is processed and stored within a job, so it can be analyzed, processed and aggregated later.

-To keep track of the consumed resources in the case of an application failure, it is recommended to write the usage file regularly during the application run, not only at the end.
+To keep track of the consumed resources in the case of an component failure, it is recommended to write the usage file regularly during the component run, not only at the end.

-Note: As the structure of the state file is pre-defined, the content of the usage file is strictly validated and a wrong format will cause an application failure.
+Note: As the structure of the state file is pre-defined, the content of the usage file is strictly validated and a wrong format will cause an component failure.

-To create an example configuration, use the sandbox API calls.
+To create an example configuration, use the Debug API call.
 You will get a

-You can also use these structures to create an API request for creating a sandbox,
+You can also use these configuration structure to create an API request for

 If you want to manually pass configuration options in the API request, be sure to wrap it around in the